 Simopoulos Designs in a Boutique Interior Design firm in Northern California that services Sacramento, Bay Area, Napa Valley, Tahoe and beyond.
 We provide services from a basic refresh of a room or space with textiles, furnishings and decor needs to space planning, design development and implementation for both new construction and remodels.

 Contact us today to see how we can help you!

 duties: reminding us not to take ourselves TOO seriously

 by the way...

 Paris is my city.
 I know it is many other people's city as well, so know that I am not ignorant enough to claim it as my own (even if I wish I could).
 However, this is the city I dreamt of visiting as a child and young adult.
-It was the reason I chose to take French in high school.
+It was the only reason I chose to take French as my language requirement in high school.
 I was finally able to visit it at the age of 35 and it forever changed me.
 I have traveled to and appreciated many other European cities since that time.
 Each is marked with it's own unique appeal & beauty and provides so much inspiration for what I do.
 But for me, Paris will always have a magic that is unmatched.
 Much of that I know is the architecture.
 It is also in the Design of the city streets, the way they understand who they are but still find ways to incorporate new things.
 This to me is a mark of great design.

 Why do I tell you this?
-Simply because it changed how I look at the world.
+Simply because it has formed how I look at the world.
 How I look at design.
 How I look at architecture.
 And how much I want to be a part of creating and realizing some part of that- no matter how small a part that is.